Seeking consistent positive returns.

 In the driest regions in the world, freshwater supplies have already reached the point of exhaustion.
 It is estimated that water scarcity could displace 700 million people by 2030.5

 Five years of drought in the Central American dry corridor forced farmers into the US in search of work.
 In Syria, the civil war was pre-dated by the harshest national drought on record between 2006 and 2011.6 Water scarcity led to widespread crop failure and consecutive poor harvests, driving rural families into cities to seek employment.
 The strain on food resources and infrastructure led to outbreaks of violence.

 The value of water, unlike gold, does not depend on its scarcity.
 Its value lies in its necessity.

-* Felicity left Ruffer in February 2021
+* Felicity worked at Ruffer until February 2021

 The views expressed in this article are not intended as an offer or solicitation for the purchase or sale of any investment or financial instrument, including interests in any of Ruffer’s funds.
 The information contained in the article is fact based and does not constitute investment research, investment advice or a personal recommendation, and should not be used as the basis for any investment decision.
 This document does not take account of any potential investor’s investment objectives, particular needs or financial situation.
 This document reflects Ruffer’s opinions at the date of publication only, the opinions are subject to change without notice and Ruffer shall bear no responsibility for the opinions offered.
 Read the full disclaimer.